Sead Hajrović

-Sead Hajrović (born 4 June 1993) is a Bosnian professional footballer who plays for Yverdon-Sport.
+Sead Hajrović (born 4 June 1993) is a professional footballer who plays for Swiss club Düdingen.
+Born in Switzerland, he represented it internationally on junior levels, before switching to representing Bosnia and Herzegovina.

 Club career

 Arsenal

-Hajrović officially signed professional terms on 7 July 2011 after signing for Arsenal as a scholar in the summer of 2009, arriving from Grasshopper in his home country.
+Hajrović officially signed professional terms on 7 July 2011 after signing for Arsenal as a scholar in the summer of 2009, arriving from Grasshoppers in his home country.

 He went on loan to Barnet and made his debut on 28 January 2012 against Crewe Alexandra, coming on as a substitute.
 Although his spell with Barnet was hampered somewhat by injury, he made 10 appearances as the Bees avoided relegation from League Two.

 In an interview with Mugais Jahangir, the Editor of The Gooner Thoughts, Hajrović talked about his time at Arsenal and Arsene Wenger as his coach, who he describes as 'motivating'.

 On 4 December 2012, Hajrović was included in Arsenal's trip to Olympiacos as an unused substitute.

 In May 2013, Hajrović was released by Arsenal to look for a different team where he plans to start regularly.